What Is Market Cap?

 Share prices fluctuate constantly, and as a result, so does market cap.
 You should be able to find the number of outstanding shares listed on a company’s balance sheet, where it’s referred to as “capital stock.”
 Companies update this number on their quarterly filings with the Securities and Exchange Commission (SEC).

 In some cases, market cap can change if the number of stocks increases or decreases.
-For example, a company may issue new stock or even buy some back.
-When a company issues shares, the stock price may dip as investors worry about dilution.
+For example, a company may issue new stock or even buy back stock.
+When a company issues new shares, the stock price may dip as investors worry about dilution.

 Market Cap Versus Stock Price